Can 12 Minutes of Daily Yoga Really Increase Bone Density and Fight Osteoporosis?

 A number of pharmaceuticals are available for treating osteoporosis, but they have serious side effects.
 This includes gastrointestinal distress, femur fractures and jaw disintegration.

 Bone is a living tissue with two types of cells.
 There are osteoblasts that build bone and osteoclasts that destroy bone.
 The mechanism of action of the medications is to block the osteoclasts, but they don’t build new bone cells.
 In contrast, weight-bearing exercise stimulates the osteoblasts and the building of new bone.

-Yoga Shown to Be an Effective Bone-Building Option
+Daily Yoga Shown to Be an Effective Bone-Building Option

 Yoga is a Sanskrit word that means “union” and has been practiced in India for thousands of years.
 During the last few decades in the U.S., hatha yoga, the physical practice of specified poses, has been demonstrated to offer a range of health benefits.
 These include enhanced flexibility and range of motion, stronger muscles, better balance and posture, as well as stress reduction.